SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

   even if it just automatically inherits them, as per rule 1 – then it automatically inherits all of the superclass convenience initializers.

-These rules apply even if your subclass adds further designated or convenience initializers.
+These rules apply even if your subclass adds further convenience initializers.

 .. note::